ikeadrift/jankyscroll/README.md

     <script src="your/path/to/jankyscroll.js"></script>

 Then, initialize the plugin at the bottom of your document, if you're a good programmer who follows best practices.
-Which you're obviously not, _because you're here_.
+Which you're obviously not, given you're here.

     jankyscroll(trigger_distance, jank_amount);